GreatOldOne/CMWDMFFA/README.md

 #### Spectator ####

 Similar to other game modes, with a few basic changes.
-You can only spectate your team when you are not a voluntary spectator.
+If you are not a voluntary spectator, you can only spectate your own duel team (when dueling).
-As a voluntary spectator you will automatically follow your view target across dimensions, and going back to free look mode will bring you back to the general non-dueling reality.
+As a voluntary spectator you will automatically follow your view target across realities, and going back to free look mode will bring you back to the general non-dueling reality.

 #### Private Duels ####